 As a corporate member you and your guests have the opportunity to attend the following corporate viewing evenings at the Art Gallery of NSW.

-RSVP is essential at least one week in advance.
+Please RSVP at least one week in advance

 Tel 02 9225 1628

 As one of Australia’s oldest and most prestigious art awards, the Archibald Prize continues to evoke lively discussions about painting and portraiture.
-Since its inception in 1921, the prize has been awarded to some of Australia’s most important artists, including William Dobell and Brett Whiteley.
-In conjunction with the Wynne Prize for landscape painting or figure sculpture and the Sulman Prize for the best subject or genre painting or mural project, this must-see exhibition will engage and delight your guests.
+Since its inception in 1921, the Prize has been awarded to some of Australia’s most prolific artists, including William Dobell and Brett Whiteley.
+In conjunction with the Wynne Prize for landscape painting and figure sculpture and the Sulman Prize for the best subject or genre painting or mural project, this must-see exhibition will engage and delight you and your guests.